4 Signs Your Child is Ready for Overnight Camp

 But how do you know if they‘re ready or not?

-Taylor Jordan, director of YMCA Camp Santa Maria, an overnight camp situated in the mountains near beautiful Bailey, CO, has some insight on how to recognize if your child is up for this new adventure.
+The team at YMCA Camp Tumbleson Lake, our overnight camp nestled in the mountains in Ward, Colorado, offers some helpful insight on how to recognize if your child is ready for this new adventure.

 Here are four signs to look for to know when they're ready to attend overnight camp: